 To which Mordecai says, "Someone will.
-Esther, if you remain silent, deliverence will come from another place, but it will come."
+Yes, someone will.
+Esther, if you remain silent, deliverance will come from another place, but it will come."

 How could Mordecai be so sure?
 Apparently, he knew God's Word.
 He knew that this wasn't merely some personal problem.
 What's at stake here is the very plan of God.